vkurup/kurup.org/blog/_posts/2006-04-21-hit-the-wall-a-running-log.markdown

 date: 2006/04/21 00:00:00
 layout: post
 title: "Hit The Wall (a running log)"
-tags: running tcl openacs log software
+tags: running programming tcl openacs software
 ---

 I built a web application to keep track of my running a couple years